BloomTech-Labs/best-places-to-live-be/README.md

 - Remember to restart the node server by executing `pm2 restart index` in the terminal

-# MongoDB Database Backup:

-- To create a backup of the current MongoDB database:
-  `mongodump -d production -o ~/mongoBackups/date-of-backup`

-- To restore a backup:
-  `mongorestore ~/mongoBackups/date-of-backup/`

-## 🗂 Backend Database:
+## 🗂 BACKEND DATABASE:

 - MongoDB

-## 📚 Backend Libraries
+##  📚  BACKEND FRAMEWORK:
+- We used:

-- Mongoose
+  - NodeJS
   - Express
   - Passport.js
+  - Cors(Middleware)

+ ##  📚  TESTING LIBRARYS:
+  - Jest
+  - Chai
+  - SuperTest

 # 🔌 Endpoints